Article I Organization

 Section 4.7 - Committees.
 The Board may appoint special or standing committees to advise the Board or to exercise such authority as the Board shall designate.
 Advisory committees shall include at least one director.
 Committees exercising any authority of the Board shall consist only of directors and shall conform to all procedural requirements applicable to the Board.

 Section 4.8 - Indemnification.
-Subject to limitations in ORS 62.462 to 62.482 and in the Co-op's Articles of Incorporation, the Co-op shall as required and may as permitted indemnify its current and former directors and officers against all reasonable expenses to which they may become subject by reason of their positions with the Co-op or their service in its behalf.
+Subject to limitations in Oregon law and in the Co-op's Articles of Incorporation, the Co-op shall as required and may as permitted indemnify its current and former directors and officers against all reasonable claims to which they may become subject by reason of their positions with the Co-op or their service in its behalf.
 This right to indemnity shall include reimbursement of all of the Director's or Officer's reasonable costs of defense including attorneys fees.
 Indemnification payments and advances of expenses shall be made on a priority basis but only in such increments and at such times as will not jeopardize the ability of the Co-op to pay its ordinary and necessary obligations as they become due.
 All such payments made shall be reported in writing to owners with or before the notice of the next scheduled vote or meeting of owners.

 Section 4.9 - Termination.
-The term of office of a director may be terminated prior to its expiration in any of the following ways: (i) voluntarily by a director upon notice to the Co-op; (ii) automatically upon termination of ownership in the Co-op; (iii) in the case of the staff director, by vote of the staff who are owners; (iv) in the case of a patron director, for a stated reason or reasons by vote of owners at an in-person meeting, including, if the Board has authorized balloting by mail in conjunction with the meeting considering the termination, those votes properly cast by mail ballot; or (v) as to any director, for cause by vote of two-thirds of all directors then in office voting in person or a majority vote of the owners at a meeting as specified in Section 3.
+The term of office of a director may be terminated prior to its expiration in any of the following ways: (i) voluntarily by a director upon notice to the Co-op; (ii) automatically upon termination of ownership in the Co-op; (iii) for cause, by vote of two-thirds of all directors in office voting in person or a majority vote of the owners at a meeting as specified in Section 3.
 Removal under (iii) shall require that the reasons or charges be stated in a written notice of the meeting and that the affected director be provided the opportunity to answer the reasons or charges in person and/or in writing.
 A director who is absent from two consecutive Board meetings, or three meetings in a term year, unless excused by the Board for good cause, shall be presumed to have resigned.

 Section 4.10 - Vacancies.
-Whenever a vacancy among patron directors occurs before a term of office has been completed, the board may appoint a director to fill the vacancy.
-Whenever the staff director position shall become vacant for any reason, the staff shall appoint a replacement.
+Whenever a vacancy among directors occurs before a term of office has been completed, the board may appoint a director to fill the vacancy.
 Such director or directors shall serve until the next regularly scheduled election of directors, when a candidate will be elected for the remainder of the term that would have been served by the vacated director.
 At any such election, the candidates receiving the highest number of votes will be elected to available three-year terms.
 After those are filled, the candidate receiving the next highest number of votes will be elected to the shorter term.

 Article V Meetings of the Board